Benefits of walking

 It’s not just your heart and muscles that benefit from walking.
-Regular physical activity has been proven to:

-Manage weight, blood pressure and cholesterol
+manage weight, blood pressure and blood cholesterol

-Reduce your risk of some cancers
+reduce your risk of developing some cancers

-Improve balance and coordination, reducing your risk of falls and other injuries.
+improve balance and coordination, reducing your risk of falls and other injuries

 Find your 30